Art Fleming: Later career

+When Merv Griffin began developing a new revival of Jeopardy! in 1983, he opted not to invite Fleming to host.
+Alex Trebek was offered the position, when suggested by actress Lucille Ball, and hosted the program until his death in 2020.
+However, Fleming claimed in interviews that he had declined the position.

-He also claimed that the new show was too easy and he feuded publicly with the staff of the modern Jeopardy! over the nature of the clues, as he believed that the writers were inserting hints into the clues to make the correct response seem obvious and easy to guess.
+In interviews conducted in the early years of the Trebek version, Fleming expressed his displeasure with the show's new direction and various changes that the revival's producers had implemented.
+He disapproved of moving production from New York to Los Angeles, suggesting that filming in California made the show feel superficial and anti-intellectual.
+He also claimed that the new show's questions and answers were too easy and feuded publicly with the staff of the modern Jeopardy! over the nature of the material, as he believed that the writers were inserting hints to allow the correct questions to seem more obvious and easier to guess.
+Despite his disagreements, Fleming believed that the modern version was one of the better shows on television.

-From 1979 to until his retirement in 1992, Fleming hosted a daily radio talk show on KMOX in St. Louis.
-On Sunday evenings, he occasionally co-hosted Trivia Spectacular with David Strauss, a St. Louis schoolteacher.
-He also hosted the syndicated radio program When Radio Was, as well as two installments of the PBS science program NOVA as part of the National Science Test, where a studio audience tested their knowledge of science against a celebrity panel.
+From 1980 until his retirement in 1992, Fleming hosted a daily radio talk show on St. Louis radio station KMOX.
+He had been recommended to the station by Bob Costas.
+On Sunday evenings, he occasionally cohosted Trivia Spectacular with David Strauss, a St. Louis schoolteacher.
+He also hosted the syndicated radio program When Radio Was from 1990 until shortly before his death.
+Fleming's final game-show hosting assignment occurred during two installments of the PBS science program Nova as part of the National Science Test, in which a studio audience tested their knowledge of science against that of a celebrity panel.

 Personal life

+Fleming was a devout Christian.
+He served as a deacon at Marble Collegiate Church in New York City and was a friend of Norman Vincent Peale and Robert Schuller.

-Fleming married Mildred Goodrich in 1946 in North Carolina.
-They had a daughter Jan.
-In 1954 he married actress Peggy Ann Ellis, who worked on The Merv Griffin Show.
+Fleming married Mildred Goodrich in 1946 in North Carolina, and they had a daughter, Jan.
+In 1954, he married actress Peggy Ann Ellis, who had worked on The Merv Griffin Show.
 Fleming denied having any children in a 1974 interview, conducted after his divorce from Ellis.
-Despite insisting he would never marry again after his divorce from Ellis, Fleming married Becky Lynn in a private ceremony at Norman Vincent Peale's home.
-He soon adopted Becky's two children from a prior marriage.
-Together they had five grandchildren.
+Despite insisting he would never marry again after his divorce from Ellis, Fleming married Becky Lynn in a private ceremony at Peale's home.
+He adopted Becky's two children from a prior marriage, and together they had five grandchildren.

 In 1992, Fleming retired and the family moved to Crystal River, Florida.
-He remained active in charity work: he hosted fundraising videos for the Citrus County United Way and became involved with the Citrus County Abuse Shelter Association, Inc. (where Becky served as director).
-He also hosted a syndicated television program, called Senior America, which showcased seniors and senior activities.
+He remained active in charity work, hosting fundraising videos for the Citrus County United Way and becoming involved with the Citrus County Abuse Shelter Association.
+He also hosted the syndicated television program Senior America, which showcased seniors and senior activities.